ProgrammerAL/Presentations-2023/2023-07 THAT Conference - Deploying to 1 or More Clouds with Pulumi/presentation.md

   - Or you've heard about it but never looked into it
 - Uses C#, Azure, and DigitalOcean
   - But the concepts apply to other languages and clouds supported by Pulumi

 ---

+# What is Pulumi?

+- Tooling for managing cloud infrastructure
+  - Create/Read/Update/Delete services
+  - IaC - Infrastructure as Code
+  - DSC - Desired State Configuration
+- Open Sourced
+  - _Can_ be free if you self host
+- Procedural and Imperative

+---